For the first time in over 25 years authentic balti bowls are being manufactured again in Birmingham.

 How are the bowls made?

-The making of these authentic balti bowls started with discussions with chefs in Birmingham's Balti Triangle.
-The debate of welding v. riveting, the exact angle of the handles, the diameter of the bowl and the thickness of steel used were aspects all carefully researched to create bowls with an authenticity endorsed by their unique embossed base.
+The making of these authentic balti bowls started with discussions with chefs in Birmingham's Balti Triangle and samples of original bowls.
+The debate of welding v. riveting, the exact angle of the handles, the diameter of the bowl and the thickness of steel used were aspects all carefully discussed and researched between Andy and restaurateurs to create bowls with an authenticity endorsed by their unique embossed base.

 Once designed, the making of each bowl itself starts with the delivery of high quality steel to one of Birmingham's longest established steel manufacturers, who operated in in the heart of the City's historic Jewellery Quarter for decades.